yumengdong/Data-Engineer-Nanodegree-Udacity/README.md

 ## Project 2.
 Data Modeling with Cassandra
 - <A href='https://github.com/yumengdong/Data-Engineer-Nanodegree-Udacity/blob/master/Project_Data%20Modeling%20with%20Apache%20Cassandra/Project_1B_%20Project_Template.ipynb'>Data Modeling with Cassandra</A><BR>
-	- Data modeling with Apache Cassandra and complete an ETL pipeline using Python.
+	- Data modeling with Apache Cassandra and complete an ETL pipeline using Python
   - Model the data in JSON format and wrangle them into star schema in Apache Cassandra to run queries